carbon-language/carbon-lang/docs/design/generics/details.md

 [how the same members would be defined in a type](/docs/design/classes.md#methods).
 Each declaration in the interface defines an [associated entity](terminology.md#associated-entity).
 In this example, `Vector` has two associated methods, `Add` and `Scale`.
+A type [implements an interface](#implementing-interfaces) by providing definitions for all the associated entities declared in the interface,

 An interface defines a [facet type](terminology.md#facet-type), that is a type whose values are [facets](terminology.md#facet).
-Every type implementing the interface, and so has definitions for all the functions (and other members) declared in the interface, has a corresponding facet value.
+Every type implementing the interface has a corresponding facet value.
 So if the type `Point` implements interface `Vector`, the facet value `Point as Vector` has type `Vector`.

 ## Implementing interfaces